Summary

 WHERE e.path ~ 'org.chicago.*{2}';

-If you prefer not to use extensions, recursive CTEs work well for moderate-sized hierarchies:
+If extensions are to be avoided, recursive CTEs work well for moderate-sized hierarchies:

 -- Find all equipment under a specific facility, including nested structures